pangaea-data-publisher/community-workshop-material/README.md

 # Welcome to our PANGAEA Community Workshop Github page

-Once fully established, this repository will host training material, information and code used in our PANGAEA Community Workshop series.
+This repository will host training material, information and code used in our PANGAEA Community Workshop series.

-**Please be aware that nothing can be found here for now.
-It is work in progress…**
+**This page is work in progress…**